 A popped collar on a grey herringbone blazer, a layered effect made from a combination of crew neck sweater, chambray shirt and tie paired with blue jeans, the ease of this look has an appeal that has spun decades.

 Robert Redford plays CIA agent on the run Joseph Turner in one of Sydney Pollack’s best political thrillers, Three Days of the Condor, set in 1974 New York.
 It’s one of the films men take their sartorial cues from, because the heroes in the movies have always provided the most influential looks in modern menswear.
-And Robert Redford’s simple, preppy, all American clothes (Joseph Aulisi was the costume designer) are worth taking inspiration from.
+And Robert Redford’s simple, preppy, all American clothes are worth taking inspiration from.
 It may be a 70’s film, but besides the wide, tweedy tie, reminding me of Ralph Lauren’s beginnings in fashion (he called his ties Polo “because it was a sport that had a sensibility that was sporty and international” – it was a new direction that really changed the way men were dressing) and wide shirt collar, the clothes don’t look dated at all.
 In fact, Robert Redford looks a heck of a lot better than a lot of the men you see on the street today.

 The scarf makes the layered outfit look just as good when the collar is not turned up.